Aiven-Open/klaw-docs/docs/docs/concepts/clusters-environments.rst

 -------------------------------
 Since every setup differs, Klaw allows you to organize your environments in a specific order.
 This ensures you can create topics for the **lowest** environment and then **promote** them to the next level through a request/review cycle when needed.
 This functionality enables the efficient and seamless promotion of Kafka topics across different environments.

-Associating Schema Environments
+Associating schema environments
 -------------------------------
 As of release 2.2.0 it is now possible to associate a Schema Registry environment to a Kafka Environment meaning that you no longer need to duplicate the promotion ordering for both Topics and for Schema Registries.

 .. note::
-   A Schema Registry can only be associated with one Kafka Environment at a time.
+   A Schema Registry can only be associated with one Kafka environment at a time.